 Over the past six years, the foundation and its “pit crew” – a team of dedicated volunteers – have made 6 apartments available to families of children being treated for cancer at Duke and UNC hospitals.
 In the past two years, 37 families have made these apartments their home.

 Children enduring long outpatient treatment programs have dramatically different housing requirements due to depleted immune systems, irregular sleep schedules and debilitating symptoms.
-The Super ReCOOPERation House will provide apartment-style housing that includes the following pediatric cancer–focused amenities:
+Each Super ReCOOPERation House will provide apartment-style housing that includes the following pediatric cancer–focused amenities:

 - At least one single private sleep area per unit and a private kitchen